Setting up a Minecraft Java Edition Server on Ubuntu

 Table of Contents

-The process of installing the Java Minecraft server on Ubuntu is pretty straightforward.
-Of course, we will be using the server version of Ubuntu, but there is no reason why you cannot do this on the desktop version of Ubuntu.
+The process of installing the Minecraft Java Edition server on Ubuntu is pretty straightforward.
+Of course, we will be using the server version of Ubuntu, but there is no reason why you cannot do this on the desktop version.

 Throughout this tutorial, we will be using the terminal and a range of different commands.
 The commands are not overly difficult to comprehend, so you should be fine even if you are new to using the command line.